ardamz/sample/xample.md

 sudo mysql_secure_installation
 ```

+## 4. **PHP**
-To install PHP and all dependencies for both  mysql and Apache, run
+To install PHP and all dependencies for both  mysql and Apache, I ran the following codes

 ```bash
 sudo apt install php libapache2-mod-php php-mysql